jeffrosenberg/how-to-use-the-internet/navigation/searching.md

 - [Bing](https://www.bing.com)
 - [DuckDuckGo](https://duckduckgo.com)

+## Search queries

+A **search query** is the phrase or set of keywords you enter into a search engine to perform your search.
 There are two common strategies you can use when preparing a search query:

 1. Focusing on the most important keywords you want to find:
   - *dog training tips*